DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 	3. *Lines*.
 This is the list of dialogue lines that will be iterated through during the interaction.
 You can add new dialogue lines by clicking the `+` button next to the `Lines` attribute.
 For each line, expand the line to see its attributes.
 		1. *Character*: The dialogue character asset used for this line.
 Select the appropriate dialogue character asset from the dropdown.
 If the character you want isn't there, then you need to create a new one.
 		2. *Text*: The words that appear on screen when this line is spoken.
 	4. *Is Forced*: This is a boolean flag that determines if this dialogue interaction MUST be played if all the flags are true.
-This is only used for dialogue interactions that we NEED the poka
+This is only used for dialogue interactions that we NEED the player to see, such as the interaction that plays at the start of the game.
+Most dialogue interactions should have this set to false.
+	5. *Forced Priority*: In the event that the game is trying to find a dialogue interaction to play, and there are multiple *forced* dialogue interactions that CAN be played, the game will choose the interaction with the highest priority to play.
+This is only used if *Is Forced* is set to true.
+	6.

 ### Creating a New Dialogue Character